SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 	**Note:** Based on lab testing, the time for an email to be generated and received in Lynne's Inbox can range from a couple of minutes to an hour.

 8. Once the email arrives in Lynne's Inbox, open the email and review the contents.
-Scroll to the bottom of the email and select the **View alert details** button.
+Scroll to the bottom of the email and select the **View alert details** button under the **Office 365 Seurity & Compliance**.
 This opens the **Office 365 Security and Compliance** center, displays the **View alerts** window, and opens the **Site collection admin permissions** alert. <br/>

 	Scroll down through the alert and review all the information.
 When you are done, select **Close** to close the alert, then close the **View alerts** tab in your browser.